tdunning/Tutorials/_docs/basic_features/Turbulent_Flat_Plate.md

 ## Tutorial

 The following tutorial will walk you through the steps required when solving for the turbulent flow over a flat plate using SU2.
 It is assumed you have already obtained and compiled the SU2_CFD code for a serial computation or both the SU2_CFD and SU2_SOL codes for a parallel computation.
-If you have yet to complete these requirements, please see the Download and Installation pages.
+If you have yet to complete these requirements, please see the [Download](https://github.com/su2code/SU2/wiki/Download) and [Installation](https://github.com/su2code/SU2/wiki/Installation) pages.

 ### Background

-Turbulent flow over a zero pressure gradient flat plate is a common test case for the verification and validation of turbulence models in CFD solvers.
+Turbulent flow over a zero pressure gradient flat plate is a common test case for the verification of turbulence models in CFD solvers.
 The flow is everywhere turbulent and a boundary layer develops over the surface of the flat plate.
-The lack of separation bubbles or other more complex flow phenomena allows turbulence models to predict the flow with a high level of accuracy.
+The lack of separation or other more complex flow phenomena allows turbulence models to predict the flow with a high level of accuracy.
 Due to the choice of a low Mach number of 0.2 for this case, compressibility effects are essentially negligible.

 For verification, we will be comparing SU2 results against those from the NASA codes FUN3D and CFL3D.
-For validation purposes we will compare profiles of u+ vs. y+ against theoretical profiles of the viscous sublayer and log law region.
+We will also compare profiles of u+ vs. y+ against theoretical profiles of the viscous sublayer and log law region.

 ### Problem Setup